infoxicator/infoxicator.com/src/content/posts/sideprojects-i-dont-have-time-for-that.md

 ## Too Much Talk, Show me the stuff!

-Here are the things I ship, with some small amount of effort in the second half of this year.
-Working be"tween 10pm and 12am while my wife and the kids are asleep and still spending an unhealthy amount of time on twitter:
+Here are the things I shipped, with some small amount of effort in the second half of this year (2025).
+Working between 10pm and 12am while my wife and the kids are asleep and still spending an unhealthy amount of time on twitter:

 ### 1. Weather Agent with MCP-Ui